Surgical Care Practice MSc

 Your future career

-You will also be able to demonstrate a number of core and specialist skills that will enable you to work effectively as part of the surgical team, work competently to practice within your field of speciality (such as cardiothoracic, colorectal, or trauma and orthopaedics) and to be able to function confidently, competently and autonomously.
+You will also be able to demonstrate a number of core and specialist skills that will enable you to work effectively as part of the extended surgical team, work competently to practice within your surgical speciality and to be able to function confidently, competently and autonomously.

 Course changes